Hassle Free and Pulled Together

 Everyone’s pain threshold is different.
 Some people say it feels like a slight sting and others say the sensation is more pronounced.
 The sensation is only evident at the time we are pulsing the laser.
 Once the technician stops pulsing the laser, the sensation stops.
 For those individuals that experience significant discomfort, a topical anesthetic can be used.
 However, only a very small percentage of our patients require this.
 Unfortunately we are not able to provide this but often your own doctor may prescribe it for you.
 Compared to electrolysis and waxing, most clients should find our process very tolerable.

 After treatment, there may be some redness and/or tenderness which usually lasts only a couple of hours but can last up to 48 hours.
 This is comparable to very mild sunburn and is not painful.
-Some aloe vera gel or hydrocortisone cream can be used in these cases.
+Aloe vera gel or hydrocortisone cream can be used in these cases.

 How does the Laser remove hair?